psimonson/acboot/README.md

 ### Disclamer

-This is provided "AS-IS", without and WARRANTY of any kind.
+This is provided "AS-IS", without any WARRANTY of any kind.
 Use at your own risk.
 I cannot be held accountable for what YOU do with this code or what it does to your system.
 So please do NOT blaim me for your own mistakes.
 Also, this code will only work on 80386 or newer.
 Do NOT expect it to work on a dinosaur PC/laptop.